Want to play well? Stop using ocarina tabs!

 Learning to read sheet music is just a matter of:

-• Associating positions to fingerings / blowing pressures on the ocarina.
+- Associating positions to fingerings and blowing pressures on the ocarina.

-Note that the order that you learn these matters, and I suggest learning to read rhythms before learning to read pitches.
+Note that the order in which you learn these matters, and I suggest learning to read rhythms before learning to read pitches.
 A melody is a rhythm with a series of pitches played to it.

-The basics of learning to read sheet music is discussed on the page The basics of playing the ocarina with sheet music.
+The basics of learning to read sheet music are discussed on the page The basics of playing the ocarina with sheet music.

-Learning the basics of reading sheet music is hugely freeing as it is so common.
+Learning the basics of reading sheet music is hugely liberating, as it is so widely used.
 It is almost certain that you will be able to find the music you want to play.

 Learning how to play by ear